What is a Sales Manager

 This is where great sales software can really come in handy.
 Having a way to track and post success consistently takes the guesswork out of the process.

-Part of being a great manager is being humble.
+Part of being a great sales manager is being humble.
 Lead by example.
-No one gets particular enjoyment out of admitted they made a mistake but it’s key to showing you are a great leader.
+No one gets particular enjoyment out of admitting they made a mistake but it’s key to showing you are a great sales leader.

 Let’s face it.
 Do you respect those people you have interacted with in life who never own up to making a mistake?